joker1007/slides/rubykaigi2019/slides.md

 # Functor

 Functor ...
-- is a container having a context for specific purpose.
+- is a container
+- has a context for specific purpose.
 - is a object that can be mapped by any function.

-Most popular functor in Ruby is "Array".
+The most popular functor in Ruby is "Array".

 ```ruby
 [1,2,3].map { |i| i.to_s }